fpvandoorn/fpvandoorn.github.io/formalized-mathematics.md

 * There will be no hacking session on 13.6.

-There will be a hacking session on 25.7. and 1.8. (if there is interest).
-After that we will likely start the summer break.
+There will be a hacking session on 25.7. and 1.8.
+After that we will start the summer break, and continue at the start of WiSe 25/26.

 ## Courses